 Paul admonishes the believers, “Therefore if thine enemy hunger, feed him; if he thirst, give him drink: for in so doing thou shalt heap coals of fire on his head.
 Be not overcome of evil, but overcome evil with good” (Romans 12:20, 21).
 Paul says you are casting coals of fire on their head when you’re doing kindness for those being unkind to you.
 Showing love often initiates love.

-Forgiveness, on the part either of God or of man, is much more than a judicial act; it is a restoration of peace where there had been conflict (Rom.
-5:1).
+Forgiveness, on the part either of God or of man, is much more than a judicial act; it is a restoration of peace where there had been conflict (Romans 5:1).
 But forgiveness is even more than that—it includes the effort to restore the erring brother himself.
 However, this does not mean we need to endlessly submit to abusive behavior.
 It is possible to forgive a person and still accept that you cannot associate with him.

 In His service,